spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-import-categories/catalog-setup/categories/file-details-category.csv.md

 {% info_block infoBox "Info" %}

 *ANY_LOCALE_NAME: Locale data is dynamic in data importers.
-It means that ANY_LOCALE_NAME postfix can be changed, removed, and any number of columns with different locales can be added to the CSV files.
-For the following fields, it can be replaced by two sets of fields: one for *de_DE* and another for *en_US*
+It means that ANY_LOCALE_NAME postfix can be changed or removed, and any number of columns with different locales can be added to the CSV files.
+For the following fields, it can be replaced by two sets of fields: one for *de_DE* and another for *en_US*.

 {% endinfo_block %}